-Common Reasons Why Your Dog or Cat Is Loosing Its Hair
+Why Is My Dog or Cat Loosing Its Hair?

 Ron Hines DVM PhD

 This is a list of the most common causes of hair loss in dogs & cats.
-Jump to the ones you suspect:
+Read about the ones you suspect:

-Hair loss is one of the most common reasons dogs and cats visit veterinarians.
-There are a great many reasons for hair loss that your vet will be considering.
-I’m going to go over the more common ones we see and explain how veterinarians go about deciding which one is causing your pet’s problem.
-In this article I will tell you some of the more common reasons why your dog or cat could be loosing its hair.
+Hair loss is one of the most common reasons dogs and cats visit veterinarians like me.
+There are a great many reasons for hair loss that your veterinarian will be considering.
+I’m going to go over the more common ones we see and explain how veterinarians might go about deciding which one is causing your dog or cat’s problem.

 When a pet with a hair loss problem visits its veterinarian these are some of the questions that will be asked and observations that will be made :